lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/JavaScript/javascript_object_oriented_programming.md

 2. **Data Encapsulation**

-   Attributes and methods are encapsulated by classes or prototypes
+   Properties and methods are encapsulated by classes or prototypes

 <br>

 3. **Inheritance**

-   Classes or prototypes can inherit the attributes and methods of other classes or prototypes
+   Classes or prototypes can inherit the properties and methods of other classes or prototypes

 <br>